marcinofulus/iCSEbook1/school/source/Skydiving1.rst

 We are now ready to get started!
 This is the template for the program you are going to write

-1. Import pylab, that is everything we will need.
+1. Import Pylab, that is everything we will need.
 2. Declare all the parameters we need, i.e. :math:`m`, :math:`g`,
    :math:`\rho`, :math:`A`, :math:`C`, :math:`A_{p}`, :math:`C_{\rm p}`,
    :math:`v_0`